Getting your Trinity Audio player ready...

 “Just studying materials.”
 I chuckled slightly out of nervousness, but it wasn’t a lie.

 “Let’s start east of the quadrangle and work to the west side.
-Post, pass, or leave some in the building.
-However you feel is best to get the news out there.”
+Post, pass, or leave some in the buildings.
+Whatever feels right to get the news out.”